 Visual Processing Disorder: Often.
 Usually short term visual memory that is affected.

-Tourette's Syndrome: People with this syndrome usually have an adequate short term memory, however this may be affected by tics - if they tic or are concentrating on not ticcing while information is being presented to them, they may not take in that information properly and will not remember it.
-This is not due to a poor short term memory, but an interference as the information was being received.
+on not ticcing while information is being presented to them, they may not take in that information properly and will not remember it.
+This is not due to a poor

-Chronic Motor Tic Disorder: People with this disorder usually have an adequate short term memory, however this may be affected by tics - if they tic or are concentrating on not ticcing while information is being presented to them, they may not take in that information properly and will not remember it.
-This is not due to a poor short term memory, but an interference as the information was being received.
+on not ticcing while information is being presented to them, they may not take in that information properly and will not remember it.
+This is not due to a poor

-Chronic Vocal Tic Disorder: People with this disorder usually have an adequate short term memory, however this may be affected by tics - if they tic or are concentrating on not ticcing while information is being presented to them, they may not take in that information properly and will not remember it.
-This is not due to a poor short term memory, but an interference as the information was being received.
+on not ticcing while information is being presented to them, they may not take in that information properly and will not remember it.
+This is not due to a poor

-Transient Tic Disorder: People with this disorder usually have an adequate short term memory, however this may be affected by tics - if they tic or are concentrating on not ticcing while information is being presented to them, they may not take in that information properly and will not remember it.
-This is not due to a poor short term memory, but an interference as the information was being received.
+on not ticcing while information is being presented to them, they may not take in that information properly and will not remember it.
+This is not due to a poor

-Obsessive Compulsive Disorder: People with this disorder usually have an adequate short term memory, however this may be affected by obsessions or compulsions - if they have obsessions or compulsions or are concentrating on suppressing them while information is being presented to them, they may not take in that information properly and will not remember it.
+that information properly and will not remember it.
 This is not due to a poor short term memory, but an interference as the information was being received.

 Acute Stress Disorder/Post Traumatic Stress Disorder: Possible.
 Poor short term memory fluctuates with stress; when the stress disappears, the short term memory improves.